garychou/presentfuture/content/01-hero.md

 # &ldquo;Present/Future&rdquo;

-### **is what we call this moment:** a time for forward-thinking funders to invest in new economic models, new ways to reach and engage audiences, and shared experiential learning.
+### **Present/Future is what we call this moment**—a pivotal time for forward-thinking funders to invest in new economic models, better ways to reach and engage audiences, and shared experiential learning.